How does one focus a dslr camera on something

 Manual Focus (MF) In this mode, you manually adjust the focus by rotating the focus ring on the lens.
 It gives you full control over the focus point and is useful for precise focusing in challenging situations.

-See also Best bang for your buck dslr camera
+See also Best high level dslr camera

 Experimenting with these autofocus modes and understanding their applications will help you enhance your photography skills and capture stunning images with your DSLR camera.